» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 • In the event of dried or excess drainage, the incision site may be cleaned with a moistened Q-tip (swab), using warm water or normal saline.

-• Contact vet if any of the following are observed: swelling, redness, or pain at the incision site, or if there are signs of increased weight loss, lethargy, or changes in habits.
+• Contact veterinarian if any of the following are observed: swelling, redness, or pain at the incision site, or if there are signs of increased weight loss, lethargy, or changes in habits.

-• For 24-48 hrs post-op, feed iron-rich foods to prevent anemia (cooked liver, scrambled or hard-boiled eggs).
+• For 24 to 48 hrs post-op, feed iron-rich foods to prevent anemia (cooked liver, scrambled or hard-boiled eggs).

 • During recuperation provide additional high calorie foods or food supplements such as Nutri-Cal Paste, canned Ensure, soy or soy formula.
 Include multi-vitamin supplement (can be found in pet store) if food intake is poor.